jimfulton/zodb-jsonb-experiment/README.rst

 In both of these cases, we have to traverse objects to get the data we need.
-Because I used expression indexes, we do this traversal when indexes are build and the traversal is cached for us.
+Because I used expression indexes, we do this traversal when indexes are built and the traversal is cached for us.

 Consider the ``CommunityFile`` case, for example.
 When we add or update a ``CommunityFile``, the text index is updated.
 If the